 Since we had a group of us coming from several different directions, my friends and I met outside the entrance to Disney’s Hollywood Studios at 6:30 PM.
 Even though the event officially didn’t start until 9:00 PM, we could enter the park beginning at 7:00 PM.
 Just outside the main gates there was a sign directing people on where to go to sign in and pick up wrist bands for the event.
 There were also wristband distribution sites at DVC resorts as well as inside the park for those who started their day there earlier.
-My friend Krissy, who has invited us, gave the Cast Members her name, confirmed her number of guests, and we all received wrist bands, event programs/times guides and our food vouchers for the evening.
+My friend who made the reservations gave the Cast Members her name, confirmed her number of guests, and we all received wrist bands, event programs/times guides and our food vouchers for the evening.

 Food and Beverage Options

 As noted on the food voucher, the following dining options were available during Moonlight Magic: